torbenmoeller/pluvial/content/post/setup-dev-environment/index.md

 *winget install* can install a new browser without running Internet Explorer or Edge. 😋

-With these commands you can create scripts to jump start your windows setup.
+With these commands you can create scripts to jump start your Windows setup.
 In order to install software silently use *-h* as a parameter and run winget in an elevated command prompt.
-Now the script run without the need for manual intervention.
+Now the script can run without the need for manual intervention.
 I wrote some example scripts, which you can also find in [this GitHub project](https://github.com/torbenmoeller/setup-scripts).